-Making this fresh cherry vanilla snow cone syrup is easy too.
+Making this healthy snow cone syrup is easy too.
 Making the syrup with fresh cherries is so different than the cherry flavored stuff found in stores.
 Homemade tastes fresh, and the added vanilla gives the syrup even more flavor.

 What are the benefits of eating cherries?